TERMS & CONDITIONS

 Palmerston strongly supports the principle of insuring your pet against unexpected illness and accidents.
 Please ask for details about insurance from any member of staff but be aware though that with any insurance company it is your responsibility to determine your level of cover and then to reclaim any fees you have paid the practice.
 It is also your responsibility to pay any excess that may be set according to your policy and to have knowledge of any condition exclusions.
 In certain instances, when clients do not have the funds to make payments in full, arrangements can be made for your insurer to make their payment directly to us but this only applies to particular insurance companies and even then, when sums involved are high enough.
 Please ask for details if you would like to be considered for this facility.

 Agreement of a direct claim does not transfer liability of fees incurred to the practice.
 If at any point the insurer refuses payment for a direct claim, the owner will still be fully liable for all costs incurred.
-The insurance policy is a private agreement between the owner and insurer.
+The insurance policy is a private agreement between the owner and the insurer.
 The practice cannot be involved in disputes over non-payment of insurance claims.
-We allow 30 days from completion of claim form to receiving settlement.
+We allow 30 days from the completion of the claim form to receiving a settlement.
 Should the insurer not settle within that time period, the owner may be required to settle the outstanding fees in full.

 Whilst we make every reasonable effort to send out reminders for annual vaccinations, the responsibility to keep them up to date remains with you.
 Please be aware that PETS passports require rabies vaccination boosters so please keep a personal record of when this is due.

 In an emergency, it is usually in the best interest of your pet to be seen at the surgery where facilities and a full range of drugs are available.
 It is not normally possible to carry out home visits.
-Where an estimate is given, a 50% deposit may be required prior to commencement/ continuation of the proposed treatment plan.
+Where an estimate is given, a 50% deposit may be required prior to the commencement/ continuation of the proposed treatment plan.
 Full payment of the estimate is required for caesarean sections.

 A. Prescriptions are available from the practice.
 The current charge for a written prescription is displayed in our reception areas or you may ask a member of staff for this information.
 You may obtain Prescription Only Medicines, Category V, (POMVs) from your veterinary surgeon or ask for a prescription and obtain these medicines from another veterinary surgeon or a pharmacy.
 Your veterinary surgeon may prescribe POMVs only for animals under his or her care.
 A prescription may not be appropriate if your animal is an in-patient or immediate treatment is necessary.
 You will be informed, on request, of the price of any medicine that may be prescribed for your animal.
 The policy of this practice is to re-assess an animal requiring prescriptions every three months, but this may vary with individual circumstances.
 The charge for this re-examination is our standard consultation fee.
-Flea and worm treatments can however be dispensed without examination as part of a health plan agreed at the annual health assessment.
+Flea and worm treatments can, however, be dispensed without examination as part of a health plan agreed at the annual health assessment.
 Clients are requested to give 24 hours’ notice for repeat prescriptions.

 B. We strongly advise the regular use of routine anti-parasitic medication.
-Many of these products are POMVs and legally we are only able to dispense such products without the need of an examination when an animal has been examined by a Veterinary Surgeon in the last 12 months.
-We may therefore be required to examine your pet prior to dispensing.
+Many of these products are POMVs and legally we are only able to dispense such products without the need for an examination when an animal has been examined by a Veterinary Surgeon in the last 12 months.
+We may, therefore, be required to examine your pet prior to dispensing.
 To assist our clients, when the patient is just examined for the purpose of dispensing routine anti-parasitic treatment there is no charge for a consultation.
 Should clinical matters or a skin condition for which treatment is necessary arise out of that examination then a consultation fee will be incurred at this time.

 In an emergency call your normal practice and you will be directed to the appropriate emergency provider.